 You will process and analyse the acquired information as you move through the programme.
 You reflect on yourself, your viewpoint, and your vision of the future.
 Developing these elements often takes time, so that's why we ask you to plan enough time between the sessions, and keep a personal workbook/file to document everything you discover about yourself on the way.

 Developing a vision is a process, from dream to reality.
 In this session you search for your why, your ideal, your dream.
 What are my ambitions?
 What do I want to have achieved with my research in 10 years' time?
 Who am I doing it for?
 And why?

 In the next step, you assess how realistic this dream is.
 You will be asked to fill in an on-line self-analysis (e.g. 123test.nl) about working values as well as a personality assessment (Big 5 Personality Traits).
 You then analyse your strengths and weaknesses in the context of opportunities and threats (SWOT) to identify the challenges that lie ahead and how you can tackle these.
-Finding your dream is the start for your developing your vision.
+The self analysis is the start for your vision development.

 You then start putting your vision into words.
 By discussing the results with people both inside and outside your field, you test whether your ideas pass the reality test.
 You also check your scientific impact and societal value, and search for partnerships and funding opportunities.

 Now your vision’s on paper and has found approval, you translate this into a clearly written research vision and discuss this with your fellow participants in subgroups.
 You look for similarities, but above all for differences in your mutual visions.
 The feedback from this session will help you sharpen your vision and better define your research niche.

 In this third session, a successful researcher shares his or her own journey to inspire and support you and the group.